AnotherWorkingNerd/LatentEye/README.md

    ```
    You can also launch LatentEye using different Qt styles.
 The names are:
     - Fusion
-    - macOS
+    - macOS    note: this only works on macOS.
-    - Windows
+    - Windows  note: this only works on Windows.
+    - Basic
+    - Imagine
+    - iOS
+    - Material
+    - Universal
+    - FluentWinUI3 Style   note: this works on all platforms.

    use `python LatentEye.py -style [StyleName]` to use a different Qt style.

-## Documentation
-I think this is pretty well covered in [how to use LatentEye](./docs/How_to_use_LatentEye.md) if not let me know.
+   <br>This may depend on the version of Qt 6.x installed.

 ## Testing.
 **Confirmed successful runs on the following:**
 - Operating Systems:
   - MacOS Monterey or greater.
   - Ubuntu 24.04.1 LTS (Noble Numbat)
-  - Windows 11
+  - Windows 10, 11

 - Python Versions
   - 3.12
   - 3.13
-- PyQt version 6.7 or later.
+- PyQt version 6.8 or later.

 The testing was constrained by the resources at hand.
 It was tested across multiple platforms, storage devices, and utilizing over 150 distinct image files from a wide range of publicly accessible AI generators.